olton/olton/README.md

 My name is Serhii Pimenov.
 I am a Web Developer from Kyiv, Ukraine.
 I'm passionate and dedicated to my work.
 I have over 20 years of experience as a programmer and over 10 years of experience as a professional web developer.

-I enjoy every step of the design process, from discussion and collaboration to concept and execution.
-Still, I find the most satisfaction in seeing the finished product do everything for you that it was created to do.

 ---

 ### General Info